apify/apify-docs/sources/academy/tutorials/apify_scrapers/index.md

 Web Scraper is a ready-made solution for scraping the web using the Chrome browser.
 It takes away all the work necessary to set up a browser for crawling, controls the browser automatically and produces machine-readable results in several common formats.

 Underneath, it uses the Puppeteer library to control the browser, but you don't need to worry about that.
-Using a simple web UI and a little of basic JavaScript, you can tweak it to serve almost any scraping need.
+Using a web UI and a little of basic JavaScript, you can tweak it to serve almost any scraping need.

 [Visit the Web Scraper tutorial to get started!](./web_scraper.md)